 When a Wage Subsidy Participant transfers to another Provider, the gaining and outgoing Providers must ensure both the Participant and Wage Subsidy Employer continue to be supported.

-A Wage Subsidy Agreement should remain with the original Provider if the Participant transfers to another Provider, unless the Provider is exiting the market completely.
+A Wage Subsidy Agreement must remain with the original Provider if the Participant transfers to another Provider, including if the Provider is exiting the market completely, unless otherwise Directed by the Department.